YotpoLtd/woocommerce-plugin-yotpo-reviews/woocommerce-yotpo/readme.txt

 * Fix bug: remove short codes html tags and HTML entities from fields which contain data from users in the exported reviews.
 * Fix bug: Replace <br> tags with new line, when exporting reveiews.
 * Fix bug: Past orders issues.
+* Disable woocommerce ratings upon activation and restore value of woocommerce ratings when deactivating.